 LONDON, UK – Of late, Ukraine has been at the center of global news.
-In addition to the annexation of Crimea by Russia, the election of a new president, and the civil unrest, the struggle to remain autonomous from Russia’s unfathomable influence has put Ukraine under global lens.
+In addition to the annexation of Crimea by Russia, the election of a new president, and the civil unrest, the struggle to remain autonomous from Russia’s unfathomable influence has put Ukraine under the global lens.
 In Our Paradise, an exhibition of photographs that opened last week at the Saatchi Gallery, London illuminates the struggle of the Ukrainians through the years.
+Seen through the eyes of contemporary Ukrainian artists and photographers, the show opens Ukraine to the world.

 Originally curated by Galina Skliarenko, for the National Academy of Arts in Kiev, In Our Paradise… features photographs by Oleksandr Babak and Anatol Stepanenko, Victor Marushchenko, Tiberiy Silvashi and Anna Voitenko, whose images highlight some of the challenges encountered by Ukraine over the last few decades, including the most recent unrest faced by its people.

-The exhibition is the first in the series of exhibitions facilitated by The Firtash Foundation’s three year patronage of the Saatchi Gallery, one of the world’s most renowned contemporary art galleries.
-The partnership, agreed in 2014, provides a rare opportunity for talented and emerging Ukrainian artists to exhibit their work in one of the foremost contemporary galleries in the world.
-But more importantly, it provides opportunity for the presentation of Ukraine’s unique culture and heritage to an international audience in London.
+The exhibition is the first in the series of exhibitions facilitated by The Firtash Foundation’s three-year patronage of the Saatchi Gallery, one of the world’s most renowned contemporary art galleries.
+The partnership agreed in 2014, provides a rare opportunity for talented and emerging Ukrainian artists to exhibit their work in one of the foremost contemporary galleries in the world.
+But more importantly, it provides an opportunity for the presentation of Ukraine’s unique culture and heritage to an international audience in London.

 A second collaboration between the Saatchi Gallery and Firtash Foundation, In our paradise… follows the success of Contemporary Ukrainian Artists, the most comprehensive exhibition ever devoted to Ukrainian contemporary art in the UK, which was held at Saatchi Gallery in October 2013 as part of the Days of Ukraine in the UK festival.